olatitle/academy/setup_guide.md

 For more information on the DNS setup click [here](http://askubuntu.com/questions/330148/how-do-i-do-a-complete-bind9-dns-server-configuration-with-a-hostname).

-### Network
+## Network
 ![Network topology](./StandardConfig/images/network.png)

-#### Edgerouter PoE configuration
+### Edgerouter PoE configuration
-Detailed information and new firmware can be found [here](https://www.ubnt.com/download/edgemax/edgerouter-poe, this guide use firmware version 1.8.0).
+Detailed information and new firmware can be found [here](https://www.ubnt.com/download/edgemax/edgerouter-poe), this guide use firmware version 1.8.0.

-Set static IP on your computer, for example IP 192.168.1.100 and Default Gateway 192.168.1.1.
-If the router has factory settings: Connect your computer to the eth0 port on the Edgerouter and navigate to 192.168.1.1 in your browser.
+If the router has factory settings: set static IP on your computer, for example IP 192.168.1.100 and Default Gateway 192.168.1.1.
+Connect your computer to the eth0 port on the Edgerouter and navigate to 192.168.1.1 in your browser.
 The username and password are both ‘ubnt’.
 Update the firmware of the router.
 If the router is preconfigured with our setup you will need to connect to eth4 to access the router and you do not have to set static IP.

-The router configuration and firmware can be imported from `StandardConfig/edgerouter/`, but when you import the settings remember to change the MAC address to where the router assigns the static IP to the server.
+The router configuration and firmware can be imported from `StandardConfig/edgerouter/`.
+When you import the settings, remember to change the MAC address the static IP address points to, this is the servers MAC address.
+You can see an example [here](StandardConfig/images/routerscreens/change_hw_addr.png)

-##### 192.168.1.0/24
+#### 192.168.1.0/24
   - Set static IP for the server: 192.168.1.2
   - Set the Gateway IP to 192.168.1.1, this will be on port eth0.

-##### 192.168.2.0/24
+#### 192.168.2.0/24
   - Set Gateway IP to 192.168.2.1
   - Set DHCP for port eth2, eth3 and eth4.
-    - Range 10-255
+    - Range 10-250
   - Set DNS to be 192.168.1.2 (the servers IP).
   - Set eth1, eth2 and eth3 to be switched.
   - Set eth2 to use PoE 48V.
   - Set eth3 to use PoE 24V.

+You can find pictures of the settings [here](StandardConfig/images/routerscreens/).

-#### Acces Point Configuration
+### Access Point Configuration
 To configure the access points, you need to use the UniFi controller that can be downloaded from [here](https://www.ubnt.com/download/unifi/).
 When it is installed, plug your computer into the router in port eth4 and start the UniFi controller program.
 You can import settings from `StandardConfig/unifi/4.8.18.unf`.
 The settings should be:
   - Update Firmware
   - Turn off DHCP